Purdue-CS193/homework-0-Jderosa14/index.md

 ## Welcome to GitHub Pages

+# Justin DeRosa's First CS193 Homework

+- I like the idea of learning new tools that could help us in our CS 180 classes and above
+- I like that it is taught by RA's because they have a fresh understanding of the college computer science experience.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.